serhii-fsi/events-platform/README.md

 ## Design Implementation

 I have implemented the design for this project, focusing on a user-friendly and accessible interface.
-The design process involved prioritizing functionality to ensure a smooth user experience.
+The design process prioritized functionality by addressing core and essential aspects first, with additional features planned for later stages.

 ![Image1](./assets/image1.png)